 Shopping at the Verona Christmas Market

-• Wool scarves, hats, mittens
+• Wool scarves, hats, and mittens

 • Handmade jewelry (ask vendors for details)